Chart Color Schemes

 An assessment of population growth drivers in Young reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch utilises ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas from 2032 to 2041.
-Based on current demographic trends and the latest population numbers, Young is expected to grow by approximately 552 persons by 2041, reflecting a total gain of about 4.8% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for the years 2032 to 2041.
+Based on demographic trends and latest population numbers, the area was expected to grow by approximately 552 persons by 2041, recording a gain of about 4.5% in total over the 17-year period.

 Frequently Asked Questions - Population